Universally unique identifier: Remoting

-As database keys
+Databases

 UUIDs are commonly used as a unique key in database tables.
 The NEWID function in Microsoft SQL Server version 4 Transact-SQL returns standard random version-4 UUIDs, while the NEWSEQUENTIALID function returns 128-bit identifiers similar to UUIDs which are committed to ascend in sequence until the next system reboot.
 The Oracle Database SYS_GUID function does not return a standard GUID, despite the name.
 Instead, it returns a 16-byte 128-bit RAW value based on a host identifier and a process or thread identifier, somewhat similar to a GUID.
 PostgreSQL contains a UUID datatype and can generate most versions of UUIDs through the use of functions from modules.
 MySQL provides a UUID function, which generates standard version-1 UUIDs.

+Combined Time-GUID

 The random nature of standard UUIDs of versions 3, 4, and 5, and the ordering of the fields within standard versions 1 and 2 may create problems with database locality or performance when UUIDs are used as primary keys.
 For example, in 2002 Jimmy Nilsson reported a significant improvement in performance with Microsoft SQL Server when the version-4 UUIDs being used as keys were modified to include a non-random suffix based on system time.
-This so-called "COMB" (combined time-GUID) approach made the UUIDs non-standard and significantly more likely to be duplicated, as Nilsson acknowledged, but Nilsson only required uniqueness within the application.
+This so-called "COMB" (combined time-GUID) approach made the UUIDs significantly more likely to be duplicated, as Nilsson acknowledged, but Nilsson only required uniqueness within the application.
 By reordering and encoding version 1 and 2 UUIDs so that the timestamp comes first, insertion performance loss can be averted.

-Some web frameworks, such as Laravel, have support for "timestamp first" UUIDs that may be efficiently stored in an indexed database column.
-This makes a COMB UUID using version 4 format, but where the first 48-bits make up a timestamp laid out like in UUIDv1.
-More specified formats based on the COMB UUID idea include: